SyncfusionExamples/How-to-bind-a-list-on-winforms-comboboxdropdown-control-/README.md

 # How-to-bind-a-list-on-winforms-comboboxdropdown-control-
-This session helps us to bind a List to the comboboxdropdown control.
+This sample demonstrates how to bind a List to the comboboxdropdown control.